-Speed skiers may wear rear fairings under the ski suit with the following restrictions:
+In S1 category Speed skiers may wear rear fairings under the ski suit with the following restrictions:

-- Each fairing may not exceed 1 kg in weight, must be constructed from a pliable material, must not cover or inhibit the working of the ski binding, and must be non-wounding when breaking. - The maximum depth of the fairings, measured perpendicular to the leg, must not exceed 30 cm from the front fairing and/or buckle to the back of the spoiler at any point. - front fairings must be rounded and follow the standard shape of the boot.
+- Each fairing may not exceed 1 kg in weight, must be constructed from a pliable material, must not cover or inhibit the working of the ski binding, and must be non-wounding when breaking. - The maximum depth of the fairings, measured perpendicular to the leg, must not exceed 30 cm from the front fairing and/or buckle to the back of the spoiler at any point.

+- front fairings must be rounded and follow the standard shape of the boot.
+In S2 and S2J category fairings are not allowed.